She's All That: Critical response

 On review aggregator Rotten Tomatoes, the film has an approval rating of 41% based on 63 reviews, with an average rating of 5/10.
 The website's critics consensus states: "Despite its charming young leads, She's All That can't overcome its predictable, inconsistently funny script."
 On Metacritic, the film has a weighted average score of 51 out of 100, based on 32 critics, indicating "mixed or average reviews".

 It was the last movie to be reviewed by Gene Siskel before his death in February 1999.
 Siskel gave a positive review and wrote, "Rachael Leigh Cook, as Laney, the plain Jane object of the makeover, is forced to demonstrate the biggest emotional range as a character, and she is equal to the assignment."
 Roger Ebert suggested: "To give the movie credit, it's as bored with the underlying plot as we are.
 Even the prom queen election is only a backdrop for more interesting material, as She's All That explores differences in class and style, and peppers its screenplay with very funny little moments."
 Ebert says it "is not a great movie, but it has its moments", giving it 2.5 out of 4 stars.
-Stephen Holden of the New York Times praised Cook for her performance, comparing her to Winona Ryder, saying, "Unlike so many actors playing smart young people, she actually projects some intelligence along with a sly sense of comedy."
+Stephen Holden of The New York Times praised Cook for her performance, comparing her to Winona Ryder, saying, "Unlike so many actors playing smart young people, she actually projects some intelligence along with a sly sense of comedy."

 Mick LaSalle of the San Francisco Chronicle calls it "About one idea short of being an excellent teenage romance.
 As it stands it's a pleasing but routine effort."
 LaSalle criticized the film for running out of plot about halfway, saying the "story line is stretched to the breaking point.
 In one instance, director Robert Iscove stops the action for a long dance sequence, set at the prom, that has nothing to do with anything."
 He commented the film is "intermittently funny" and praised Matthew Lillard's performance, calling it the best thing in the picture.

-Geoff Berkshire Variety magazine was critical of the lack of originality and suggested that "Miramax needs to put Kevin Williamson on permanent retainer if it's going to remain in the teen-pics field, She's All That notably fails to bring to comedy the insight that the Williamson-penned Scream brought so memorably to horror".
+Geoff Berkshire of Variety was critical of the lack of originality, and wrote, "Suggesting that Miramax needs to put Kevin Williamson on permanent retainer if it's going to remain in the teen-pics field, She's All That notably fails to bring to comedy the insight that the Williamson-penned Scream brought so memorably to horror".
 Berkshire was positive about the two leads, saying "appealing young actors come off as competent, nothing more, given a context that can't be transcended."
 He described the direction as "nothing to be ashamed of here, but nothing of any distinction, either", and noted the soundtrack as a not unexpected plus.

 Jane Ganahl of the San Francisco Examiner wrote, "And once, just once, I'd love to see a teen flick that doesn't send out a message to young girls that to be acceptable, you have to conform.
 I liked the artist girl much better before."